jeonghanlee/epicsarchiverap-sites/README.md

 ![Connection Example](aa_site_specific.png)

+# Alternative way to setup a site-specific (ESS) EPICS Archiver Appliance with Ansible
+Since July, 2017, ESS provide a way to setup the Archiver Appliance with Ansible.
+If one wants to use the ansible to setup the Archiver Appliance, please visit at  https://bitbucket.org/europeanspallationsource/ics-ans-archappl for further information.
+Please contact directly the repository owner if one has any questions on it.

 # Acknowledgement
 A special word of thanks goes to Murali Shankar who develops the Archiver Appliance and answers my stupid questions again and again and again.